Fintech trends

 1. What It Is: ZCash is a privacy-focused cryptocurrency that uses Zero-Knowledge Proofs, specifically zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge), to enable fully private transactions.

-2. How It Works: In ZCash, zk-SNARKs allow users to prove that they have the funds to make a transaction without revealing the amount or the sender/receiver’s details.
-This means you can send or receive funds while keeping all transactional details confidential.
+2. How It Works: In ZCash, zk-SNARKs allow users to prove they have the funds to make a transaction without revealing the amount or the sender/receiver’s details.
+So you can send or receive funds while keeping all transactional details confidential.

 3. Market Cap: As of August 2024, ZCash has a market cap of approximately $1.3 billion.